Dobiasd/articles/from_goto_to_std-transform.md

     return result;
 }
 ```
-`std::transform` tells the reader at a glance, `result` will have the same size as `v` and that every single element from `v` will be used to generate exactly one element of `result`.
+`std::transform` tells the reader at one glance that `result` will have the same size as `v` and that every single element from `v` will be used to generate exactly one element for `result`.
 Now one just has to look at `return i*i` and he directly knows everything.
-Much easier than to decypher a for loop every time.
+This is much easier than to decypher a for loop every time.

-A for loop also beginning with `for (int i : v)` could so something totally unrelated to `std::transform`.
+A for loop also beginning with `for (int i : v)` could do something totally unrelated to `std::transform`.
 E.g. it could implement a filter:
 ```c++
 for (int i : v)
 {